Turnout

 5. Await the Decision: After your appeal is submitted, the VA will review it and issue a new decision.
 If you face another denial, remember that further appeals can be made to the Board of Veterans' Appeals.

-It’s common to feel overwhelmed during this process, as the typical duration for can vary.
+It’s common to feel overwhelmed during this process, as the typical duration for appeals can vary.
 It often requires several months to more than a year, depending on the complexity of your case and the number of appeals being handled.

 Each box represents a crucial step in the appeals process.
 Follow the arrows to see how to navigate your appeal from start to finish.